 - Not required, but useful: Knowledge of some plants, a wildflower guidebook, access to other plant identification resources, a camera, or access to the internet

 How we will help:

 Does this sound like a fun challenge to you?
 Sign up for this project by filling out the form below.
-This helps us keep track of who is collecting bees in Ohio, specify collecting methods, share dates for pinning parties, and send out details on species to be expected.
+This information helps us keep track of who is collecting bees in Ohio, specify standardized collecting methods, share dates for pinning parties, and send out details on species to be expected.

 Not sure if this project is for you?
 That is okay!
 You can still help document Ohio’s biodiversity by contributing to one of the following projects: